-“ They were probably the Suzuki Swift of their day,” Andrew Cowsill re ected.
+“ They were probably the Suzuki Swift of their day,” said Andrew Cowsill.
 His previous ‘classics’ were nothing like this.
-His rst car had been a ’55 Beetle, and this was followed by a MkI Ford Escort and an awesome Audi 100 Turbo, which exploded and died in grand fashion on the Auckland Harbour Bridge.
+His first car had been a ’55 Beetle, and this was followed by a MkI Ford Escort and an awesome Audi 100 Turbo, which exploded and died in grand fashion on the Auckland Harbour Bridge.

 Back in the day, his father owned a Triumph 2000

 and a string of MG T types — TC, TB, and a TD in Palmerston North. e car enthusiasm carried over to Andrew’s brother, who went the V8 route, and his sister has an MG.

 “I wanted a car with a wooden dashboard and leather upholstery,” Andrew said, laughing, “probably influenced by working over varsity holidays as a car groomer at Archibald and Shorter.”